apache/druid/docs/ingestion/input-sources.md

 The Combining input source lets you read data from multiple input sources.
 It identifies the splits from delegate input sources and uses a worker task to process each split.
-Use the Combining input source only if all the delegates are splittable and can be used by the [parallel task](./native-batch.md).
+Each delegate input source must be splittable and compatible with the [parallel task type](./native-batch.md).

 Similar to other input sources, the Combining input source supports a single `inputFormat`.
 Delegate input sources that require an `inputFormat` must have the same format for input data.